QuentinDiaferia/puppet-skilled-sandbox/README.md

 ### Integrations

-You'll find an `integrations/` folder with the Sass stylesheets, fonts, images and scripts by the application, as well as templates and snippets to help you edit them.
+The assets of the application are located in the `public/assets` folder, in which you'll find the Sass stylesheets, fonts, images and scripts.
 This project uses [Bootstrap 4](https://getbootstrap.com/) HTML/CSS framework.

-While you work on the integration files, execute `make watch` in the `integrations/` folder and visit `puppet-skilled-sandbox/integrations/` to see the changes on the templates in real time.

-To see the changes in real time to the actual application, use `robo assets:watch` at the project root.
+To see the changes in real time while editing the assets, use `robo assets:watch` at the project root.

-You can also use `make build` and `robo assets:build` if you only want to build the assets once.
+You can also use `robo assets:build` if you only want to build the assets once.

 ## Step 1